asreview/paper-megameta-postprocessing-screeningresults/README.md

 automatically retrieved.
 This will finally result in the final dataset stored in the output folder: `megameta_merged_after_screening_asreview_postprocessed_preliminary.xslx`

+## Deduplication strategy

+Keeping in mind that deduplication is never perfect, this script contains a function to deduplicate the records in a very conservative way.
+It is assumed that it is better to miss duplicates within the data, than to falsely deduplicate records.

+Therefore deduplication within the `master_script_merging_after_asreview_part_3.R` is based on two different rounds of deduplication.
+The first round uses doi to identify duplicates.
+However, extra deduplication is necessary because deduplication only based on doi is not sufficient.
+Many doi's, even after crossref doi retrieval, are still missing.
+Or in some cases the doi's may be different for otherwise seemingly identical records.
+Therefore, an extra conservative round of deduplication is also applied to the data.

+To be transparent, the latter deduplication round will also print the number of identified duplicates for both a the conservative strategy and a less conservative strategy.
+In this way, we can compare the impact of different duplication strategies.

+The exact strategy of the second deduplication round is as follows:
+1. Set all necessary columns (see below) for deduplication to lowercase characters and remove any punctuation marks.
+2. Count duplicates identified using conservative deduplication strategy.
+This strategy will identify duplicates based on:
+  - Author
+  - Title
+  - Year
+  - Journal or issn (if either journal or issn is an exact match, together with the above, the record is marked as a duplicate)
+3. Count duplicates identified using a less conservative deduplication strategy.
+This strategy will identify duplicates based on:
+  - Author
+  - Title
+  - Year
+4. Deduplicate using the strategy from 2.

 ## Post-processing functions
 -  `change_test_file_names.R` - With this script the filenames of the test files are converted to the empirical datafile names.
 -  `merge_datasets.R` - This script contains a function to merge the datasets.
 An unique included column is added for each dataset before the merge.
 -  `composite_label.R` - This script contains a function to create a column with the final inclusions.
 -  `identify_duplicates.R` - This script contains a function to identify duplicate records in the dataset.
--  `deduplicate.R` - This script contains a function to deduplicate the records, based on doi, while maintaining all information.
+-  `deduplicate_doi.R` - This script contains a function to deduplicate the records, based on doi, while maintaining all information.
 -  `quality_check.R` - This script corrects those labels which were incorrect according to 2 quality checks: Quality check 1 (incorrectly assigned irrelevant), Quality check 2 (incorrectly assigned relevant).
--  `deduplicate_titles.R` - This script is used in the `quality_check.R` to deduplicate the records from the quality check based on title.
+-  `deduplicate_for_q-check_titles.R` - This script is used in the `quality_check.R` to deduplicate the records from the quality check based on title.
+- `deduplicate_conservatively.R` - this script contains a function to deduplicate the records in a  conservative way based on title, author, year and journal/issn

 ## Results
 The result of the `master_script_merging_after_asreview.R` is